-While it may seem a bit old-fashioned, writing a thank-you letter can make the difference between getting a job and being rejected.
-Thank-you letters allow you to show that you appreciate the time of an interviewer, and could be enough to sway the hiring manager when they are deciding who to hire.
+While it may seem a bit old-fashioned, writing a thank-you letter can make the difference between getting a job and rejection.
+These letters allow you to show that you appreciate the time of an interviewer.
+In fact, they could be enough to sway the hiring manager when they are deciding who to hire.

-In this guide, we’re going to discuss how to write a thank-you letter after a job interview, and provide a few tips on how you can write an effective thank-you letter.
+In this guide, we’re going to discuss how to write a thank-you letter after a job interview.
+We will provide a few tips on writing an effective letter.

-There are a few reasons why you should write thank-you letters after your job interviews.
+There are a few reasons you should write thank-you letters after your job interviews.

-The first reason is that writing a thank-you letter is just polite.
+The first is that writing one is polite.
 It’s a great way to demonstrate that you appreciate the time someone has given you to converse with them.
-That’s not all: writing a thank-you letter also helps you remind an interviewer of your name, even after your job interview has finished.
+That’s not all: writing a thank-you note also helps you remind an interviewer of your name, even after your job interview has finished.

-Thank-you letters give you another opportunity to set yourself apart from other candidates.
-You can use them to show your character, and also to mention any points that you feel the interviewer should be aware of going forward.
+These letters give you another opportunity to set yourself apart from other candidates.
+You can use them to show your character and to mention any points you feel the interviewer should be aware of.

 When Should I Send a Thank-You Letter?

-You should send a thank-you letter as soon as possible.
-Ideally, you should send a thank-you letter within one day of having an interview.
+You should send the letter as soon as possible.
+Ideally, you should send it within one day of having an interview.

 Sending a letter sooner rather than later is a good idea because the details of your interview will be fresh in your memory.
-If you write a letter days after an interview, some details may have slipped your mind, which will make it more difficult to write a good letter.
+If you write a letter days after an interview, some details may slip your mind.
+This will make it more difficult to write a good letter.

-In addition, waiting a few days to send a thank-you letter may result in you forgetting to write one in the first place.
-The delay may also reduce the effectiveness of the letter, because if a company has already made a decision about who to hire, they will not be able to take into account the thank-you letter that you sent.
+In addition, waiting a few days to send your letter may result in you forgetting to write one in the first place.
+The delay may reduce the effectiveness of the letter.
+If a company has already made a decision about who to hire, they will not take into account your thank-you letter.

-One thing should be clear: writing a thank-you note is a good exercise after an interview has been completed.
-But, how do you actually write a thank-you letter?
+One thing should be clear: writing a thank-you note is a good exercise after an interview.
+But, how do you write it?
 To help you out, let’s discuss the main points you should mention in your thank-you letter after an interview.

-The subject line is only relevant if you are sending an email as opposed to writing a letter, but it is something you need to get right.
+The subject line is only relevant if you are sending an email, as opposed to writing a letter.
+It is something you need to get right.
 Simply writing “Thank you for your time” or “It was great to talk with you today” will suffice.

 Before you write the body of your letter, you should include a salutation.
-For instance “Hello, [Name of interviewer]” or “Dear [Name of interviewer” could be used.
+“Hello, [Name of interviewer]” or “Dear [Name of interviewer]” are good examples.

 Remind the company about the skills relevant to the position for which you are applying, and be sure to link it to the job.

-Toward the end of your thank-you note, you should provide contact information.
-Again, the interviewer should already have this information, but by including it in your email or letter, it will be easier for them to contact you with next steps.
+Toward the end of your note, you should provide contact information.
+Again, the interviewer should already have this information.
+However, by including it in your email or letter, it is easier for them to contact you with next steps.

 Who Should I Send a Thank-You Letter To?

 You should send a thank-you note to everyone with whom you have interviewed.
-For instance, if you were just interviewed by a recruiter, then you should send them a note.
-Or if you were interviewed by a hiring manager, you should send them the letter.
+For instance, if a recruiter interviewed you, then you should send them a note.
+Or if it was a hiring manager that conducted the interview, you should send them the letter instead.

-If you do not have the contact information of the person who interviewed you, ask the person who initially reached out to you if you can have the email address or address of the interviewer.
+You may not have the contact information of the person who interviewed you.
+In that case, ask the person who initially reached out to you if you can have the email address or address of the interviewer.

-In the case of panel interviews — where you may have spoken with five or ten people — you should not send a personalized email to each member of the panel.
-Instead, you should send a thank-you note to the person who led the interview, and CC everyone else to make them aware of the fact you have sent over a note.
+In the case of panel interviews, you should not send a personalized email to each interviewer.
+Instead, send a thank-you note to the person who led the interview, CC’ing everyone else.

 Short thank-you letter